 Here, three members of ESM Inbound’s senior team share some tactics for getting yourself out of a content funk.

-There’s no point in publishing any content at all unless it's going to be useful to your audience, and drive more traffic to your website.
+"There’s no point in publishing any content at all unless it's going to be useful to your audience, and drive more traffic to your website.
 Before you can create content that really speaks to your ideal customers, you need to know who they are.
 Use your current customer base as a starting point to build your customer persona.

-Reading makes us mighty.
+"Reading makes us mighty.
 If you’re not reading a varied diet, then how can you expect to produce varied content?
 At ESM Inbound, our team will routinely share great content that we discover both on- and offline.
-Create a simple Trello board or Slack channel for sharing great content with your team so that they're always up-to-date with the latest changes in the education sector and have a great resource full of inspiring ideas.
+Create a simple Slack channel for sharing great content with your team so that they're always up-to-date with the latest changes in your sector and have a great resource full of inspiring ideas.

-It might sound obvious, but writing is hardly one of the most physical jobs in the world.
+"It might sound obvious, but writing is hardly one of the most physical jobs in the world.
 Creating exciting, compelling content only comes from a clear, relaxed mind so – especially if you’re home-based – get moving.
 Even mild exercise will release endorphins, clear your airways and get your blood pumping, all leading to a more creative mind.

 Whether your primary role is a copywriter or you’re a small business with a team juggling many roles, you can make your day work for you, as a writer.
 Writing is an intensely thoughtful activity, requiring focus and no distractions.

 Knowing the benefits of business blogging, be sure to craft out time in your day to writing.
 Turn off your notifications, close your office door and give yourself the space to create great content.
-The benefits are worth the investment.
+The benefits are worth the investment."

-Create subject clusters.
-This is a technique promoted by Hubspot to enable a deeper coverage of core topic areas.
+"Create subject clusters.
+This is a technique promoted by HubSpot to enable a deeper coverage of core topic areas.
 The basic premise is to ensure you’ve exhausted every avenue of content in a particular topic and haven’t missed a trick that your audience might be searching for.
 Start with your main topic idea in the middle of a document, and around the outside write as many sub topics as possible – these become your content ideas.
 Try:

-By using topic clusters to dive deeper into missing content, you can elevate search rankings for all the other pages linked to the pillar and better organise your content, spotting gaps as and when they occur.
+By using topic clusters to dive deeper into missing content, you can elevate search rankings for all the other pages linked to the pillar and better organise your content, spotting gaps as and when they occur."

-If you’re really struggling for ideas for a blog post, find some national and international awareness and celebration dates relevant to your target audience to sing about in your blog.
+"If you’re really struggling for ideas for a blog post, find some national and international awareness and celebration dates relevant to your target audience to sing about in your blog.
 Not only will you show your support for worthy causes, but having a focus will help inspire you, and bring you closer to your ideal customers.

 Looking ahead at relevant dates and getting them in your content calendar, you’ll help avoid the ‘what do I write today?’ dilemma.

 By creating topical or theme-based content, your business will be seen as relevant, trustworthy and helpful.
-You’re not relying on repurposed content from months ago, you’re creating purpose-written pieces that are offering something of genuine use to the reader.
+You’re not relying on repurposed content from months ago, you’re creating purpose-written pieces that are offering something of genuine use to the reader."

 Written content is the most commonly outsourced content marketing activity with 57% of business bloggers outsourcing to contributing or guest writers.
 If you’re finding content ideas difficult to come up with, chances are someone else has got the perfect solution.